 Perhaps the only two buttons that need to be explained are the Link and Smart buttons.

 The Speak 710 also has in-built LED dots.
 These dots are interactive and light up whenever a certain function is performed.
-For example, they light up in blue when the Bluetooth is turned on and in red whenever a call is muted.
+For example, they light up in blue when Bluetooth is turned on and in red whenever a call is muted.

 Moreover, the flashing dots also show up to indicate both the battery and volume levels.
 Thus, users can intelligently regulate the call volumes.

-Just to put this in perspective, the Bluetooth range of another premium product – the Speak 510 – amounts to just 55 feet.
+To put this in perspective, the Bluetooth range of another premium product – the Speak 510 – amounts to just 55 feet.

 However, the app is necessary only when the dongle is purchased separately.
-If it has arrived as a part of the Speak 710 package, then it must be pre-paired with the speakerphone.
+If it has arrived as a part of the Speak 710 package, it must be pre-paired with the speakerphone.

 The Acoustic Experience